Great-Dane/family-feud/readme.md

 ---

-I was unsatisfied with the family feud projects
+I was unsatisfied with the Family Feud projects
-I found on github and I didn't want to use powerpoint(I use linux 🐧)
+I found on github and I didn't want to use PowerPoint (I use linux 🐧).

-I so I decided to make it from scratch and make it as functional as possible.
+So I decided to make it from scratch and make it as functional as possible.

 Features: